actusfrf/actus-userguides/ACTUS-Rshiny-demo/UserGuide.md

-In the local standalone configuration the actus-server is actus-webapp V1.1 with support for the ACTUS Risk Factor API, and it is cennected to a mongodb container in which scenario data can be stored persistent;y, BUT the current ACTUS-Rshiny-demo has no support for defining and using new rosk scenarios.
+In the local standalone configuration the actus-server is actus-webapp V1.1 with support for the ACTUS Risk Factor API, and it is cennected to a mongodb container in which scenario data can be stored persistent;y, BUT the current ACTUS-Rshiny-demo has no support for defining and using new risk scenarios.
 That capability of the actus-server container can be triggered and tested by making direct curl requests to http://localhost:8083 and analysing the returned data.
 The ACTUS RFI User Guide in this git repository provides more detailed information on how to do this.